DCAPS

 • Production and supply of Kangayam calves to the farmers in the breeding tract.

-• Providing platform for research studies for improvement of the breed .
+• Providing platform for research studies for improvement of the breed.

 Faculty

-The Professor and Head,
+The Head,

 Kangayam Cattle Research Station,